 You can use your favorite baking apples for this recipe, but I typically use Granny Smith.
 Other types that are best for muffins are Honeycrisp (another one of my faves!), Braeburn, and Jonagold.

 Sometimes I peel my apples for these apple muffins, and sometimes I don't.
 It is totally up to your preference and honestly doesn't really make much of a difference in my opinion.
 If anything, leaving the peel on has made a slightly more moist muffin in my experience.

-What can I use instead of applesauce in muffins?
+What can I use instead of applesauce?